Daniel Goulding: Minor and under-21

 Goulding first played for Cork as a member of the county's minor team in 2003/2004, however, he enjoyed little success in this grade as Kerry dominated the provincial series at the time.

 2005 saw Goulding join the Cork under-21 team.
 Success was instant as he collected a Munster title following a three-point victory over Limerick.
 Cork were later beaten by Galway in the All-Ireland semi-final.

 Goulding added a second Munster under-21 title to his collection in 2006 following a 4–14 to 1–6 trouncing of Waterford.
 He later lined out in the All-Ireland final against Mayo, however, it was the westerners who claimed the championship with a two-point victory.

 2007 was Goulding's last year as a member of the Cork under-21 team.
 He won a third consecutive Munster title that year following a 3–19 to 3–12 defeat of Tipperary.
-Cork later reached the All-Ireland final with Laois providing the opposition.
+Cork later reached the All-Ireland final with Down providing the opposition.
 Another close and exciting game of football developed as neither side took a decisive lead.
 Colm O'Neill and Goulding combined to score two goals and to help Cork to a narrow 2–10 to 0–15 victory.
 It was his 's first All-Ireland winners' medal at under-21 level.